stijn-dejongh/lovecraft_public_domain/raw_converts/fb.md

 not exclude the things from my mind as I strove to observe other properties of the newly visible world that lies unseen around us.
 But Tillinghast had been watching me, and was speaking.

-  &ldquo;You see them?
+   "You see them?
 You see them?
 You see the things that float and flop about you and through you every moment of your life?
 You see the creatures that form what men call the pure air and the blue sky?
-Have I not succeeded in breaking down the barrier; have I not shewn you worlds that no other living men have seen?&rdquo; I heard him scream through the horrible chaos, and looked at the wild face thrust so offensively close to mine.
+Have I not succeeded in breaking down the barrier; have I not shewn you worlds that no other living men have seen? " I heard him scream through the horrible chaos, and looked at the wild face thrust so offensively close to mine.
 His eyes were pits of flame, and they glared at me with what I now saw was overwhelming hatred.
 The machine droned detestably.

-  &ldquo;You think those floundering things wiped out the servants?
+   "You think those floundering things wiped out the servants?
 Fool, they are harmless!
-But the servants   are   gone, aren&rsquo;t they?
-You tried to stop me; you discouraged me when I needed every drop of encouragement I could get; you were afraid of the cosmic truth, you damned coward, but now I&rsquo;ve got you!
+But the servants   are   gone, aren't they?
+You tried to stop me; you discouraged me when I needed every drop of encouragement I could get; you were afraid of the cosmic truth, you damned coward, but now I've got you!
 What swept up the servants?
-What made them scream so loud?&nbsp;.&nbsp;.&nbsp;.
-Don&rsquo;t know, eh?
-You&rsquo;ll know soon enough!
+What made them scream so loud? . . .
+Don't know, eh?
+You'll know soon enough!
-Look at me&mdash;listen to what I say&mdash;do you suppose there are really any such things as time and magnitude?
+Look at me--listen to what I say--do you suppose there are really any such things as time and magnitude?
 Do you fancy there are such things as form or matter?
-I tell you, I have struck depths that your little brain can&rsquo;t picture!
-I have seen beyond the bounds of infinity and drawn down daemons from the stars.&nbsp;.&nbsp;.&nbsp;.
-I have harnessed the shadows that stride from world to world to sow death and madness.&nbsp;.&nbsp;.&nbsp;.
+I tell you, I have struck depths that your little brain can't picture!
+I have seen beyond the bounds of infinity and drawn down daemons from the stars. . . .
+I have harnessed the shadows that stride from world to world to sow death and madness. . . .
 Space belongs to me, do you hear?
-Things are hunting me now&mdash;the things that devour and dissolve&mdash;but I know how to elude them.
+Things are hunting me now--the things that devour and dissolve--but I know how to elude them.
 It is you they will get, as they got the servants.
 Stirring, dear sir?
 I told you it was dangerous to move.
-I have saved you so far by telling you to keep still&mdash;saved you to see more sights and to listen to me.
+I have saved you so far by telling you to keep still--saved you to see more sights and to listen to me.
 If you had moved, they would have been at you long ago.
-Don&rsquo;t worry, they won&rsquo;t   hurt   you.
-They didn&rsquo;t hurt the servants&mdash;it was   seeing   that made the poor devils scream so.
-My pets are not pretty, for they come out of places where aesthetic standards are&mdash;  very different.
-Disintegration is quite painless, I assure you&mdash;but   I want you to see them.
+Don't worry, they won't   hurt   you.
+They didn't hurt the servants--it was   seeing   that made the poor devils scream so.
+My pets are not pretty, for they come out of places where aesthetic standards are--  very different.
+Disintegration is quite painless, I assure you--but   I want you to see them.
 I almost saw them, but I knew how to stop.
 You are not curious?
 I always knew you were no scientist!
 Trembling, eh?
 Trembling with anxiety to see the ultimate things I have discovered?
-Why don&rsquo;t you move, then?
+Why don't you move, then?
 Tired?
-Well, don&rsquo;t worry, my friend,   for they are coming.&nbsp;.&nbsp;.&nbsp;.
+Well, don't worry, my friend,   for they are coming. . . .
 Look!
-Look, curse you, look!&nbsp;.&nbsp;.&nbsp;.
-It&rsquo;s just over your left shoulder.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+Look, curse you, look! . . .
+It's just over your left shoulder. . . . "

   What remains to be told is very brief, and may be familiar to you from the newspaper accounts.
-The police heard a shot in the old Tillinghast house and found us there&mdash;Tillinghast dead and me unconscious.
+The police heard a shot in the old Tillinghast house and found us there--Tillinghast dead and me unconscious.
 They arrested me because the revolver was in my hand, but released me in three hours, after they found it was apoplexy which had finished Tillinghast and saw that my shot had been directed at the noxious machine which now lay hopelessly shattered on the laboratory